FeanorTheElf/feanor-math/Readme.md

 ## Tipps for achieving optimal performance

  - Use `lto = "fat"` in the `Cargo.toml` of your project.
-This is absolutely vital to enable inlining across crate boundaries, and can have a huge impact if you extensively use rings that have "simple" basic arithmetic - like `zn_64::Zn` or `primitive_int::StaticRing`.
+This is absolutely vital to enable inlining across crate boundaries, and can have a huge impact if you extensively use rings that have "simple" basic arithmetic - like [`crate::rings::zn::zn_64::Zn`] or [`crate::primitive_int::StaticRing`].
  - Different parts of this library are at different stages of optimization.
 While I have spent some time on finite fields and the FFT algorithms, for example working over rationals is currently somewhat slow.
  - If you extensively use rings whose elements require dynamic memory allocation, be careful to use a custom allocator, e.g. one from [`feanor-mempool`](https://github.com/FeanorTheElf/feanor-mempool).
  - The default arbitrary-precision integer arithmetic is somewhat slow.
 Use the feature "mpir" together with an installation of the [mpir](https://github.com/wbhart/mpir) library if you heavily use arbitrary-precision integers.
- - Write your code so that it is easy to replace ring types and other generic parameters! `feanor-math` often provides different implementations of the same thing, but with different performance characteristics (e.g. `SparsePolyRing` vs `DensePolyRing`, `KaratsubaAlgorithm` vs `FFTBasedConvolution` and so on).
+ - Write your code so that it is easy to replace ring types and other generic parameters! `feanor-math` often provides different implementations of the same thing, but with different performance characteristics (e.g. [`crate::rings::poly::sparse_poly::SparsePolyRing`] vs [`crate::rings::poly::dense_poly::DensePolyRing`], [`crate::algorithms::convolution::KaratsubaAlgorithm`] vs [`crate::algorithms::convolution::ntt::NTTConvolution`] and so on).
 If your code makes it easy to replace one with the other, you can just experiment which version gives the best performance. `feanor-math` supports that by exposing basically all interfaces through traits.